InseeFrLab/docs.onyxia.sh/admin-doc/openid-connect-configuration.md

     clientID?: string;
     extraQueryParams?: string;
     scope?: string;
-    audience?: string;
     idleSessionLifetimeInSeconds?: number;
 };
 ```

-If no `oidcConfiguration` is provided for a service, Onyxia will **reuse its own OIDC client**\
+If no `oidcConfiguration` is provided for a service, Onyxia will reuse the same access\_token used for onyxia-api.

-and the same Access Token for authentication.
-However, it is **recommended** to provide\
-a **separate client ID** for each service to improve access control and security.
+However, defining a separate OIDC client for each service is recommended to improve access control and security.

+You might find it strange that Onyxia requires creating multiple OIDC clients to communicate with different resource servers (e.g. `onyxia-api`, `minio`, `vault`, or the Kubernetes API).
+You’ll typically end up with several clients such as `onyxia`, `onyxia-vault`, `onyxia-minio`, and `onyxia-kube`.\
+At first, this can feel counterintuitive, a _client ID_ seems like it should represent one application, not multiple variants of it.

+Conceptually, a single client requesting tokens for multiple resource servers (each with its own audience and claims) would make more sense.\
+However, Keycloak doesn’t model things that way.
+While Onyxia supports any OpenID Connect provider, it’s primarily designed around Keycloak’s behavior and limitations.

+In Keycloak’s model, an OIDC _client_ actually represents **an application talking to a specific resource server**, not just an application itself.

 ### Example Configuration in `values.yaml`